Difference Between Criminology vs Criminal justice vs Forensic science

 • Lawyer

-Comparatively speaking, graduates with degrees in forensic science may go on to work in related fields but in different capacities.
-Following are a few career options for graduates of forensic science programs:
+Graduates with forensic science degrees may work in related fields but in different capacities.
+Following are some career options for graduates of forensic science programs:

 • Crime scene technician